Georgegriff/griffadev/src/posts/building-dynamic-static-sites/building-dynamic-static-sites.md

 }
 ```

-This function is looping through all of my playlists and fetching the items (videos) in tat playlist.
-It also adding the name, description and direct link to YouTube for the whole playlist.
+This function is looping through all of my playlists and fetching the items (videos) in that playlist.
+It is also adding the name, description and direct link to YouTube for the whole playlist.

+Now for `getPlaylistItem`:

 ```js
 const getPlaylistItem = async (playlistId) => {